 Should we be excited?

 Okay, so let’s talk about tempering expectations and the whole false dawn thing first.
 The midweek match was against a team that has accepted its fate as relegation fodder.
-And yes, the latest football tips from oddschecker had us marked down for an easy win against Norwich.
-But let’s not kid ourselves here.
 The way things have gone for us in the past, this match could have easily been a major banana skin.
 Norwich are still a Premier League team that have a capable defence and striker and beating them so soundly is certainly cause for excitement.

 Aubameyang, in particular, impressed with his tenacity and vision while Granit Xhaka is still on an upward curve.
 So yes, we can get excited about beating ‘lowly’ Norwich, but we should bear in mind that there are tougher tests to come.

 The run-in sees us up against Wolves (away), Leicester City (home), Spurs (away), Liverpool (home), Aston Villa (away), and Watford (home).
 Of those six fixtures, only the last two are games that we can feel nailed on to get three points.

 Six points behind Man United in 5th, we have to hope that the teams above us suffer some blips along the way.
 Realistically though, if we are to qualify for Europe, we’ll have to take a minimum of 12 points from the remaining games.
 Not impossible by any stretch of the imagination.
 However, with Pogba and Fernandes starting to find their groove as a midfield pairing, it’s hard to imagine United dropping too many points.
 In fact, if we were to amass the 12 points mentioned, we would need United to get no more than 4 points from their final six games.
 Highly unlikely.